Badgley History, Family Crest & Coats of Arms

 The surname Badgley was first found in Cheshire, where they held a family seat from ancient times, long before the Norman Conquest in 1066.

-Important Dates for the Badgley family
+Early History of the Badgley family

 This web page shows only a small excerpt of our Badgley research.
 Another 67 words (5 lines of text) covering the years 1646, 1708, 1688, 1708, 1648 and 1704 are included under the topic Early Badgley History in all our PDF Extended History products and printed products wherever possible.